MichelDeudon/formations/content/en/c/desinformation/greenwashing.md

 {{< /callout >}}

 ## [Ethical considerations on Github](https://github.com/facebookresearch/llama/blob/1076b9c51c77ad06e9d7ba8a4c6df775741732bd/MODEL_CARD.md)
-- Organization developing the model: The FAIR team of Meta AI.
 - Model date: LLaMA was trained between December 2022 and February 2023.
 - Model version: This is version 1 of the model
 - Data: The data used to train the model is collected from various sources, mostly from the Web.
 As such, it contains offensive, harmful and biased content.
 We thus expect the model to exhibit such biases from the training data.
-- Risks and harms: Risks and harms of large language models include the generation of harmful, offensive or biased content.
-These models are often prone to generating incorrect information, sometimes referred to as hallucinations.
-We do not expect our model to be an exception in this regard.
-- Use cases: LLaMA is a foundational model, and as such, it should not be used for downstream applications without further investigation and mitigations of risks.
-These risks and potential fraught use cases include, but are not limited to: <b>generation of misinformation</b> and <b>generation of harmful, biased or offensive content</b>
+- Risks and potential fraught use cases include, but are not limited to: <b>generation of misinformation</b> and <b>generation of harmful, biased or offensive content</b>

-### 💧 Climate crisis
-- 02-15 <b style="color:red;">CNRS</b>.
-Climatosceptiques: on Twitter, investigation into mercenaries of intox. [cnrs.fr](https://lejournal.cnrs.fr/articles/climatosceptiques-sur-twitter-enquete-sur-les-mercenaires-de-lintox) [Le Monde](https://www.lemonde.fr/planete/article/2023/02/13/la-france-fait-face-a-un-fort-regain-de-climatoscepticisme-sur-twitter_6161691_3244.html) @[Audrey Garric](https://twitter.com/audreygarric/status/1625416947729944579?cxt=HHwWhsC-1cSG0o4tAAAA).
-- 12-31 (2022) <b style="color:blue;">Emmanuel Macron</b> <i>Who could have predicted the climate crisis?</i>. [archive INA](https://www.youtube.com/watch?v=SsqYCvJvxQY&ab_channel=INAPolitique).

 ## [Tackling Climate Change with Machine Learning](https://arxiv.org/abs/1906.05433)